 - a.
-History and physical examinations, progress notes, operative notes, operative reports, and discharge summaries cosigned within one (1) calendar day by the attending physician, or their physician designee; - b.
-Orders of the resident or fellow do not need to be cosigned.
+History and physical examinations, progress notes, operative notes, operative reports, and discharge summaries cosigned within one (1) calendar day by the attending physician, or their physician designee; and - b.
+Orders of the resident or fellow do not need to be cosigned with the exception of the admission order and chemotherapy orders.